valtech-commerce/joi/readme.md

 ## Extensions

+### absolutePath
+Validate that the value is an absolute *nix or Windows path.

 ### joiSchema
 Validate that the value is a joi schema.

-### absolutePath
+### kebabCase
-Validate that the value is an absolute *nix or Windows path.
+Validate that the value is kebab-case.

 ### variableName
 Validate that the value is a JavaScript valid variable name via [is-var-name](https://github.com/shinnn/is-var-name).